nishaa01/RADIOLOGY--MVP/RADIOLOGY--MVP/README.md

 <br>
 # Radiology MVP

-This project is a minimum viable product (MVP) for a Radiology IT system.
+This project is a MVP for a Radiology IT system.

-The goal is to simulate a basic radiology workflow:
+Goal:simulate a basic radiology workflow:-
-- Patients getting registered
+- Patients registration.
-- Doctors ordering imaging studies (X-ray, CT, MRI, etc.)
+- Doctors ordering imaging studies such as X-ray, CT, MRI, etc.
-- Radiologists viewing images (simulated) and writing reports
+- Radiologists able to view images and write reports.
-- Reports being stored and accessed
+- Reports being stored and accessed.
 <br>
-This repo is meant for learning and experimenting with healthcare workflows, not for production use.
+This repo is meant for learning and experimenting with healthcare workflows, not for production.